Talk to Your Petition Target – The Decision Maker

-- Decide how to contact your petition target, a meeting or a phone call?
-It's worth it to talk to a representative of an organisation in order to find out the best way to approach your petition target.
+Decide how to contact your petition target, a meeting or a phone call?
+It’s worth it to talk to a representative of an organisation in order to find out the best way to approach your petition target.

-- Prepare a script of what you will ask him/her when you talk to them.
-That is your ‘ask’ of what you want them to do.
+Prepare a script of what you will ask him/her when you talk to them.
+That is your ‘ask’; what you want them to do.

 Step 2: Call or Meet Your Petition Target

-- Be polite and firm.
-Practise prior to the call or a meeting.
+Be polite and firm.
+Practice prior to the call or a meeting.
 Wear a professional outfit (for the meeting).

 Step 3: Follow up